Updated November 2017

 By no surprise and much to our delight, all of the skis we reviewed performed well in powder.
 There were, however, two standout models that clearly had a knack for surfing the deep stuff: the Line Pescado

 .
 They are both uniquely-shaped and superfat boards that are only offered in one length; 180 cm and 189 cm, respectively.
 The Pescado

 delivered exceptional buoyancy reminiscent of actually floating in water.
 Though the Spur

 also had tremendous amounts of float, it couldn't maneuver quite as quickly as the Pescado

 was playful and responsive in soft snow, but lacked the guts to stay afloat in heavier powder or on high-angle lines.
 As expected, the Moment Bibby

-was also a top-performer in this category, earning an 8 right alongside the Elan Ripstick
+was also a top-performer in this category, earning an 8 alongside the Elan Ripstick

 and Dynastar Cham 117

-A ski that is playful will often feel energetic, easier to engage, and overall more responsive to the drivers' commands.
-'Fun' is of course a subjective qualifier, just as playfulness is really in the eye of the shredder.
+A ski that is playful often feels energetic, easier to engage, and overall more responsive to the drivers' commands.
+'Fun' is, of course, a subjective qualifier, just as playfulness is in the eye of the shredder.
 Thus the precedent for a playful, fun ski evolves with speed, terrain, and skier type.

 To test this metric, we monitored the performance of each ski in a variety of snow conditions through all types of mountainous playgrounds.
 We buttered our turns, slashed pillows, spun off of spines, and hit ridge transfers.
 There were ollies and nollies; tail taps and switch landings.
 In a general sense, we rated playfulness by the skis responsive energy, agility, and pop.